Grasping Reflex In Babies: Palmar vs Plantar And Age Range

 • Asymmetrical tonic neck reflex (ATNR): It is also known as the fencing reflex.
 When the baby is placed on the back, their head will turn with the arm and leg of one side extended.
 In the meantime, the other arm and the leg will be flexed.
 This reflex disappears by the age of seven months.

 • Moro reflex: It is also known as the startle reflex.
 This sensory reflex causes a baby to throw their head backward while extending their arms and legs when they hear a loud sound or experience a sudden movement.
-This reflex lasts for up to two to six months.
+The Moro (startle) reflex in babies lasts for up to two to six months.

 Moro reflex in babies